ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-4.md

 Look at your device where the application is running.

-Press any of the buttons of the application.
+You can press any of the buttons of the application.
 For example, the first button that implements the case *Use After Free*.
-As MTE is enabled, it detects a mismatch between the tag in the address and the tag in memory and the application crashes.
+As MTE is enabled, it detects a mismatch between the tag in the address, and the tag in memory.
+The application crashes.

 The debug process takes you to the line immediately before to the instruction that triggers the memory safety bug, as shown in the image below.